 Most organizations today assume that their IT personnel do an adequate job of protecting the firm’s network and data by implementing and monitoring firewalls, keeping their operating systems/applications up to date, and mandating password changes on a scheduled basis.
-While each of these items may be security best practices for protecting the network from an information technology perspective, Verizon’s 2013 Data Breach Investigation Report pointed to 78 percent of network security intrusions rated as “low difficulty” and the 76 percent of network intrusions exploited weak or stolen credentials, pointing to employees inadvertently being one of the root sources of security breaches.
+While each of these items may be security best practices for protecting the network from an information technology perspective, Verizon’s 2013 Data Breach Investigation Report pointed to 78% of network security intrusions rated as “low difficulty” and the 76% of network intrusions exploited weak or stolen credentials, pointing to employees inadvertently being one of the root sources of security breaches.

 The solution to addressing this problem is to make owners aware of their fiduciary responsibility in protecting firm and client data and to proactively develop a plan to minimize the risk of a breach caused by an employee mistake.
 Firms can accomplish this by making sure management is fully aware of IT security risks, reviewing and updating firm policies regularly, and educating all firm personnel through annual briefings and regular reminder training.

-Risk Awareness: Information security has been the number 1 or number 2 item on the AICPA’s annual Top Technology Initiatives list for over a decade and the 2013 AICPA Survey also listed Managing IT Risk and Compliance at number 3, Ensuring Privacy at number 4, and Preventing and Responding to Computer Fraud at number 6.
-The Verizon Data Breach report pointed out that 75 percent of security breaches were driven by financial motives and accounting firms are an attractive target, which was highlighted earlier this year when a Connecticut firm’s security was breached and data from over 900 client returns compromised.
+Risk Awareness: Information security has been the #1 or #2 item on the AICPA’s annual Top Technology Initiatives list for over a decade and the 2013 AICPA Survey also listed Managing IT Risk and Compliance at #3, Ensuring Privacy at #4, and Preventing and Responding to Computer Fraud at #6.
+The Verizon Data Breach report pointed out that 75% of security breaches were driven by financial motives and accounting firms are an attractive target, which was highlighted earlier this year when a Connecticut firm’s security was breached and data from over 900 client returns compromised.

 Owners must know and understand what signifies a data breach in their own state, have a plan to mitigate and respond to a breach, and ensure employees know how to minimize the risk as well as how to respond if they do suspect a breach.
 The AICPA’s IT Membership section has developed content to address the risks and there are many disaster and security resources available on the Internet (StaySafeOnline.org, SANS.org) to help firms develop a comprehensive breach response plan and provide training for firm personnel.